RAG

 It is a cost-effective approach to improving LLM output so it remains relevant, accurate, and useful also working on your own private data.

 Building a RAG system is the way to use the powerful LLM capabilities on your own private data.
-You can create applications capable to accurately answer questions about a company internal documentations.
+You can create applications capable of accurately answering questions about a company internal documentations.
 Or chatbot to serve external customers on the internal rules of an organization.

 If it's not about the usage of private data, you can think of RAG as a way to provide the latest research, statistics, or news to the generative models.